-The Thoroughbred Makeover Finale is a championship competition which showcases the top performing horses in each discipline via a livestream.
-The top five scorers from the preliminary competition in each discipline will compete in the Finale on a clean slate, competing for new scores.
-Ribbons will be awarded to 5th place and core prize money will be distributed based on these results.
-Horses that qualify for the Finale but do not participate in it (for example, if the rider needs to leave the show grounds for personal reasons, or the horse does not pass the Finale jog) will finish the competition in the bottom of the Finale placings.
-In the event that more than one horse does not compete in a given Finale discipline, they will finish at the bottom of the Finale based on their placing from preliminary competition.
-For example, if the second and fourth-placed horses from the same discipline are unable to compete in the Finale, they will finish in fourth and fifth respectively.
+Once preliminary competition results are finalized, horses that qualify for the championship but do not participate in it (for example, if the rider needs to leave the show grounds for personal reasons, or the horse does not pass the championship jog) will finish the competition in the bottom of the championship placings.
+If more than one horse does not compete in a given discipline's championship, they will finish at the bottom of the championship based on their placing from preliminary competition.
+For example, if the second and fourth-placed horses from the same discipline are unable to compete in the championship, they will finish in ninth and tenth respectively.